Moomins07/100-days-of-code/log.md

 **Thoughts**: Although the concept of Scratch seems quite simple, it definitely did its job of emphasising the importance of dividing and conquering coding problems.
 I was unsure as to how to use Scratch, whilst also then trying to implement an idea I had for a basic game.
 I found myself stuck to begin with, until I eventually found somewhat of a 'flow' and began to implement logic without much trouble.
 The game definitely isn't perfect, but I got it to a 'decent' standard and ticked off all of the project requirements.
 Note however, I did find myself Googling at times to get a certain piece of logic to work.
 You can see the finished Scratch project here: https://scratch.mit.edu/projects/728128879/

+## Day 94: September 06, 2022

+**Today's Progress**: Today I continued work on The Odin Project foundation course's finale calculator project.

+**Thoughts**: As mentioned previously, I find myself feeling very rusty using JavaScript.
+I did not have an issue creating the functions to perform operations, but I found myself feeling stuck when it came to coding the DOM manipulation.
+Using data-sets within the HTML, I have been able to use logic based on whether or not a button has an 'action' to determine what button has been clicked.
+I created an event listener for clicks that would populate the calculator display with the numbers pressed, every click updating a global variable that then returns to the calc display to make sure we can have larger numbers.
+However, I found myself stuck at this point.
+I coded the 'C' key to reset the global variable and re-populate the calc display.
+From here, I was unsure how to code the actual logic to the calculator.
+I'm opting against following any tutorials, I will research the problems individually as and when they arrive.
+I hope to have this project done soon so that I can continue on to the larger parts of the course.